 Much bigger penalties are being introduced for breaching the new Regulation: up to €20 million or 4% of global turnover.
 The penalties should act as a serious deterrent against misuse.
 They will prompt organisations that use personal data (including researchers) to ensure they comply with the new law.
 This is great news for citizen’s rights.

-Consent and legal bases
+Consent and lawful bases

 The GDPR sets a high bar where consent is used as the lawful basis for processing personal data.
 It must be freely given, specific, informed, unambiguous and affirmative.
 This will mean an end to pre-ticked boxes in terms and conditions or consent forms.